-The Company's operations in the People's Republic of China ("PRC") are subject to various political, geographical and economic risks and uncertainties inherent to conducting business in China.
+The Company's operations in the PRC are subject to various political, geographical and economic risks and uncertainties inherent to conducting business in China.
 These include, but are not limited to, (i) potential changes in economic conditions in the region, (ii) managing a local workforce that may subject the Company to uncertainties or certain regulatory policies and (iii) changes in other policies of the Chinese governmental and regulatory agencies.
 Additionally, the Chinese government controls the procedures by which its local currency, the Chinese Renminbi ("RMB"), is converted into other currencies.
 If changes or restrictions in the conversion of RMB are instituted, the Company's operations and operating results may be negatively impacted.